PanchenkoNaz/responsive__clock/README.md

 # Responsive Clock
-- Using HTML, CSS, and Java Script
+- Using HTML, CSS, and Java Script.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
 - Includes a light and dark theme.